TheOdinProject/curriculum/foundations/installations/command_line_basics.md

 - **Linux**: You can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_awesome_project/`.

 - **macOS**: Some setup is required.
 After installing VSCode, launch it any way you're comfortable with.
 Once it's running, open the Command Palette with `CMD + Shift + P`.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option, and restart the terminal if you have it open.

+- **WSL**: Opening up VSCode from the command line in WSL is just as easy as it is in Linux.
+Just enter `code` which will open VSCode in WSL.

 ### Additional Resources